200sc/daw/main/14-outro/script.md

 2. I am not an audio engineer by trade, so if you're taking this knowledge into a high value scenario I encourage you to research, verify, and test thoroughly.

-3. There is a lot of complexity lying between this code and the speaker, depending on your operating system.
+3. There is a lot of complexity between this code and the speaker, depending on your operating system.
 This would take a lot longer to explain, but it is open source for perusal.

 4. What we've coded and demoed here reflects just western music standards; all the pitches, intervals, chords and keys are meaningful only in that context.
 There are other ways to think about music that aren't reflected here which I encourage you to explore.

+t - 1m30s